-By now, many athletes have discovered that they will not be making it to regionals...and therefore will not be standing on top of the podium at the games.
+By now, many athletes have given up hope on ever standing on top of the podium at the games.

 Excellence in Perspiration

 When this athlete walks into a room, everyone takes notice...Mostly because simply walking into a room is enough physical activity to put their sweat glands into overdrive.
 If you know someone who deserves this award, you'll easily track them down as they'll leave a trail of sweat angels and slimy doorknobs behind as they grace us with another display of their glandular greatness.